 Following the midterm elections of 1946, for the first time since 1928, the Republicans achieved a majority in both houses of Congress.
 Particularly noteworthy, considering the large concentration of Jewish voters, was the Democratic defeat in New York, where Republican Governor Thomas Dooley was reelected and Democratic Senate candidate and former governor Herbert Lehman lost.

 The enhanced importance of the Jewish vote took a pragmatic form in remarks made by Solicitor General James McGrath to Benjamin Akzin in the latter’s capacity as director of the Emergency Council office in Washington.
 McGrath believed that the Zionist movement in the United States had mismanaged its political struggle, and that the movement’s leaders should have used political means rather than technical arguments to elicit the Truman administration’s support for the Zionist movement.
 The term “political means” as he used it was a euphemistic reference to efforts to influence Truman’s policies through the Jewish vote.
 Akzin’s response to McGrath’s comments reflect the efforts of the Zionist leadership to obscure the existence of an official policy in support of using the Jewish vote.
 He took pains to point out that there was no such phenomenon as a Jewish vote and that the American Zionist movement had no intention of orchestrating a uniform Jewish voting bloc.
 In contrast to this official declaration, however, a subsequent conversation between Akzin and McGrath indicates that both were aware of the political potential of the Jewish vote and both were prepared to use it to influence government policy.
 Akzin began by explaining that many American Jewish supporters of Zionism felt they had been deceived by Democratic administrations that did not act on their promises to advance the Zionist cause.
 He therefore expected the disappointment and anger against Democratic administrations to create a counter-reaction in the form of support for Republican candidates.
 He stressed that the disappointment felt by the Jewish community was so great, that the only way to redirect the Jewish vote away from the Republicans would be to introduce a sudden and significant shift in government policy in advance of the elections.
-Later in the conversation Akzin asked McGrath for advice on using the Jewish vote to apply pressure on candidates in the upcoming elections while also obscuring the use of this leverage and refraining from openly mobilizing Jewish voters as a single, unified political bloc.
-In response McGrath proposed putting pressure on Democratic candidates behind the scenes and in one-on-one meetings.
+Later in the conversation, Akzin asked McGrath for advice on using the Jewish vote to apply pressure on candidates in the upcoming elections while also obscuring the use of this leverage and refraining from openly mobilizing Jewish voters as a single, unified political bloc.
+In response, McGrath proposed putting pressure on Democratic candidates behind the scenes and in one-on-one meetings.
 This pressure should focus on candidates for the Senate and for governorships in key states with a large population of Jewish voters who could threaten their candidacy by supporting their rival.
-Following this, those candidates who were vulnerable to the Jewish vote could be expected to hold meetings with the president and senior administration officials to explain the need for a policy shift to ensure that their chances of being elected are not undermined.
+Following this, those candidates who were vulnerable to the Jewish vote could be expected to hold meetings with the president and senior administration officials to explain the need for a policy shift to ensure that their chances of being elected were not undermined.
 This pressure by the candidates was expected to force the government to change its policy on Palestine.
 In other words, McGrath translated the American Zionists’ strategy of using the Jewish vote, while denying its existence, into political practice.
 The essence of this practice was the option of refraining from using the Jewish world by threatening to use it – a threat that was expected to yield the desired results without revealing the existence of a uniquely Jewish pattern of organized voting driven by an independent, distinctly Jewish political agenda.